nspotrepka/566/README.md

 # Mario

-**Mario** is a research project exploring the relationships between art and music using deep learning.
+**Mario** is a research project exploring relationships between art and music using deep learning.

 ## Setup